-This is the launch page for our online liturgy at St Julians.
-Bookmark this page.
+This is the launch page for our online liturgy at St Julians and is always updated first if things change.
+Please bookmark this page.
 It’s easy to remember too if you want to type it directly into your web browser (Chrome/Edge/IE/Safari/Firefox etc):

-Sunday Mass is celebrated online at 10am every Sunday as a live broadcast of our liturgy in church.
+Mass is celebrated online at 10am every Sunday as a live broadcast of the actual liturgy in church.
 To join us online, please click here for our Youtube Channel and then click on the picture banner for the appropriate Sunday liturgy (it will appear at the top of list and be dated accordingly – you can’t miss it).

-The Words sheet above covers the hymns and main sung responses only.
-You should also download the Order of Service (which does not change each week) for the Gloria and Creed and other parts of the Mass
+The Hymn Words Sheet covers the hymns and main sung responses only.
+If you are unfamiliar with the Mass, you may also want to download the Order of Service (which does not change each week) for the Gloria and Creed and other parts of the Mass

 Welcome to St Julians Parish Church Newport, dedicated to the local martyrs Julius and Aaron, contemporaries of St Alban.